 Mapping and assessing sanitation infrastructure in peri-urban Lusaka: a toilet database

 One way to address the challenge is to improve understanding of sanitation conditions in low-income communities.
 If city authorities are better informed about where sanitation facilities are inadequate, or where pit latrines might be at risk of flooding during the rainy season, then they can act accordingly – for example promoting pit-emptying services to reduce the likelihood of faecal contamination.

-WSUP’s Toilet Tracker tool aims to do just that.
-Developed in Kanyama, a densely-populated low-income community which is often the epicentre of Lusaka’s cholera outbreaks due to frequent flooding, the Tracker maps Kanyama’s latrines and how full they are.
+WSUP’s toilet database tool aims to do just that.
+Developed in Kanyama, a densely-populated low-income community which is often the epicentre of Lusaka’s cholera outbreaks due to frequent flooding, the datbase contains information on Kanyama’s latrines and how full they are.

-The data collection process was recently completed, so the Tracker is an accurate snapshot of the status of nearly all the pit latrines in the area – almost 16,500.
+The data collection process was recently completed, so the database is an accurate snapshot of the status of nearly all the pit latrines in the area – almost 16,500.

-In October 2017, we started discussions with Zambia’s Ministry of Water, Development, Sanitation and Environmental Protection, Lusaka City Council and Lusaka Water & Sewerage Company (LWSC) to see how they could use the Toilet Tracker to prioritise pit latrines in Kanyama that require emptying before the onset of the rainy season.
-LWSC have since begun to plan a pit emptying strategy in Kanyama, using the Toilet Tracker to identify pits that are perceived to be full or almost full.
+In October 2017, we started discussions with Zambia’s Ministry of Water, Development, Sanitation and Environmental Protection, Lusaka City Council and Lusaka Water & Sewerage Company (LWSC) to see how they could use the toilet database to prioritise pit latrines in Kanyama that require emptying before the onset of the rainy season.
+LWSC have since begun to plan a pit emptying strategy in Kanyama, using the toilet database to identify pits that are perceived to be full or almost full.